New Managers to be More Open to Feedback: 6 Proven Tips

 5. Show Some Humility

 Chances are your feedback givers are not the only ones who have noticed areas for improvement.
-Appreciate those who had the guts to share feedback with you and admit you need to work on facilitating meetings more effectively.
+Appreciate those who had the guts to share feedback with you and admit you need to work on the areas that they identified.

 6. Set the Example

 Be the manager who has the self-confidence to admit mistakes and the willingness to learn.
-Set up a culture where feedback can be given directly and appropriately so that the whole team can embark on a performance improvement track.
+Create enough psychological team safety where feedback can be given directly and appropriately so that the whole team can embark on a performance improvement track.

 The Bottom Line